Nikhil562/NewPractice/README.md

 db migrater command migrations your db with fact that new migrations which might not be applied will be applied

 sequelizemeta data fill contains all migrations we applied on the db

+If we run a migration bymistake:- npx sequelize db:migrate:undo

+Services will contain all business logic

+//Index.js in model:- whatever model we make it will fetch from here that's why we dont want to hemper it

+fun({abc}) if we do this destrcuturing then we dont need to do obj.abc we can directly use it as abc